 AuthorshipSee section 1.7.8

 Competing interestsEvery author must disclose any financial and personal relationships with other people or organizations that could potentially and inappropriately influence (bias) their work and conclusions.
 Examples of potential conflicts of interest include employment, consultancies, stock ownership, honoraria, paid expert testimony, patent applications/registrations, and research grants or other funding.
-Each co-author must declare competing interest by completing and uploading* the ICMJE form ((available here).
+Each co-author must declare competing interest by completing and uploading* the ICMJE form available at: http://cdn.elsevier.com/promis_misc/OAC ICMJE coi_disclosure.pdf.

 The existence of competing interests is common and often inevitable.
 Competing interests are not inherently unethical, but not declaring them is.A separate statement must be submitted, signed by all authors, referable to validity of authorship, financial disclosure and the participation of those in the acknowledgment.
-Author disclosure form
+The author disclosure form can be found at:http://cdn.elsevier.com/promis_misc/OAC Author Disclosure Form.doc

 Ethics approval of research on humans or animalsAuthors, in compliance with the Uniform Requirements, are required to include a statement (in reports of clinical trials or other experimentation on humans) whether "the procedures followed were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2000".
 The reason for this statement is that some ethics committees are regulated by national law, not the Helsinki Declaration.
 They therefore sometimes approve studies that violate the principles of the Helsinki Declaration, and such studies should, according to both the Helsinki Declaration and the CIOMS (Council for International Organizations of Medical Sciences http://www.cioms.ch/) not be accepted for publication.